 The State Administration may also decide that the father must pay a contribution towards costs in connection with childbirth - a so-called birth contribution of DKK 811 for 2017 and towards supporting the mother for two months prior to and one month following childbirth for 2017 DKK 1,413 per month.
 A parent may also apply for special contributions from the other parent in connection with baptism and confirmation or on other special occasions.

 There is a possibility for tax deduction on the basic amount of DKK 14,160 for 2017 for children under the age of 18.
 There is no such possibility for support paid for children over 18.
 If support is paid for several children, there is a corresponding increase in tax deduction.

 Child support is taxable income for the child who receives child support.
 The fixed basic amount, however, is exempted from taxation for children under 18.

-Complaints concerning the decisions taken by the Regional State Administration on maintenance may be put before the Department of Family Affairs.
+Complaints concerning the decisions taken by the State Administration on child support may be put before the National Social Appeals Board (Ankestyrelsen).

 Til toppen af siden